IOM TT

 I have seen people in Africa carrying enormous loads on their heads.
 They all had perfect posture and seemed to know where they were going.

 If I didn’t look down, I was going to trip over something.
-Add to that the dinghy’s 10kg is without the seat and the oars.
+Add to that the fact that the dinghy’s 10kg is without the weight of the seat and the oars.
 By the time I reached the top and tied the painter to a stump, every time I turned my head, I could hear things creaking inside.

 It was a mile to Parliament Square – and sure enough, there was a pub crowded with people in black TT racewear clutching pints of lager in plastic glasses.